RISHABH175/Spotify/README.md

 # Spotify
-# CREATE A src FOLDER INTO THE LOCAL spotify DIRECTORY THEN ADD ALL THE SOURCE FILES INTO src FOLDER
+# Important
+# Create a src folder in the local spotify directory and then add all the Src folder files into it.